k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 There are some „special“ directories inside your project affecting: load order, where they are loaded, and some other characteristics.

-- **/client** javascript that is only shipped to client.
+- **/client** javascript that is only shipped to the client.
 Will not affect node.js.
 Files in this directory are executed before other client code.
 Equivalent to ```if (Meteor.isClient) {}``` wrapped code.
 - **/server** as you can guess this is the opposite of client.  ```if (Meteor.isServer) {}```
 - **/public** served as-is to the client.
 Images, icons and other static unprocessed assets.
 - **/private** Only accessible from server code.
 Can be loaded via [Assets api](http://docs.meteor.com/#assets).
 - **/lib** common code like collections and utilities.
 Loaded first.

-When meteor concates javascript there are some rules for controlling the order.
+When meteor concats javascript there are some rules for controlling the order.
 From first to last:
-*html templates > files beginning with main > files inside lib > deeper Path > alphabetical*
+*HTML templates > files beginning with main > files inside lib > deeper Path > alphabetical*

 Read [more about load order](http://docs.meteor.com/#/full/fileloadorder) on meteor.com.

 ## Views

 Meteors in-house template engine is called **blaze**.
-Its declarative, simple and reactive.
+It's declarative, simple and reactive.
 The matching template language is called spacebars, which is Meteor's dialect of Handlebars.

 > „Blaze fulfills the same purpose as Angular, Backbone, Ember, React, Polymer, or Knockout, but is much easier to use.“